 Photography has always inspired me and I love to look at the work of the masters.
-When I first started, I didn’t know that the term "" existed.
-Street just hit me by accident.
+When I first started, I didn’t know that the term "street photography" existed.
+Street photography just hit me by accident.
 In 2003, I bought a digital SLR and I simply started to take photographs of strangers in the streets; they seemed to be the easiest targets in Manhattan.
 Later on, I learned about [Henri Cartier-] Bresson and [Gary] Winogrand long after I went out with my camera to take pictures of strangers.

 Finally knowing what I want to achieve with my camera, I still spend countless hours looking at classic and contemporary (street) photography–studying what works and doesn’t work––––at least to my eye.